capeprivacy/documentation/docs/cape-core/coordinator/azure-tutorial.md

 az aks get-credentials --resource-group <group> --name <cluster name>
 ```

-## Create an Azure Database for Postgres
+## Create an Azure Database for PostgreSQL

 Next you'll need a database to store configuration information about.

 > For more detailed information about creating and using an Azure Database for Postgresql, refer to the official documentation [here](https://docs.microsoft.com/en-us/azure/postgresql/).

+### Create an Azure Database for PostgreSQL server

 1. From the Azure portal, select __Create a resource__